jonnonz1/nz-statute-book/acts/public/2025/parliament-act-2025.md

 Parliamentary security officer may detain person
 (2) The parliamentary security officer may exercise the powers in sections 180(1)﻿(b) (which relates to the officer’s power to detain a person) and 181 (which relates to the officer’s power to use handcuffs).
-Instead of detaining person, parliamentary security officer may refer person to Police (3) However, if the parliamentary security officer considers that the person’s conduct would more appropriately be referred to a Police officer, the officer may—
+Instead of detaining person, parliamentary security officer may refer person to Police (3) However, if the parliamentary security officer considers that the person’s conduct would more appropriately be referred to a Police officer, the parliamentary security officer may—
   (a) ask the person to give the parliamentary security officer the person’s full name, address, and date of birth (the requested information); and
   (b) contact the Police to report the person’s conduct.
 (4) If the person does not give the parliamentary security officer the requested information, the officer may—